 |UV-A (320-400 nm) Tanning Rays Cause indirect and direct DNA Damage|

-Penetration ability (UV-A's longer wavelength has a greater penetration ability than UV-B)
+Penetration ability (UV-A's longer wavelength has lower energy but greater penetration ability than UV-B)

 - Penetrates earth's ozone layer, clouds, smog.
 UV-A is not absorbed by ozone